Effective: Moved to Policy Library from UPM 10.2(6), UPM 10.2(7), UPM 10.2(8)

 Each university employee shares the responsibility for maintaining the public trust in Iowa State University.
 All procurements of goods and services on behalf of the university are to be handled in a fair, open, and ethical manner.

-Procurement Services, within the division of university services, has been delegated the responsibility for handling all procurement transactions and administering procurement policies and procedures.
+Procurement Services, within the division of the senior vice president for operations and finance, and the subdivision of finance and treasurer, has been delegated the responsibility for handling all procurement transactions and administering procurement policies and procedures.
 This authorization to act for the university is in accordance with Board of Regents, State of Iowa, policies and procedures.

 Departments and other units